MicvhT/splunk_lab/docs/test-plan.md

 ```

 7. Change dashboard panels to be flexible (one-off)
-    - Replace sourcetype=linux:auth with the macro or a flexible clause:
+    - Replace sourcetype=linux_secure with the macro or a flexible clause:
     ```bash
     index=$INDEX_UBUNTU (sourcetype=linux_secure OR sourcetype=linux:auth OR sourcetype=auth OR "Failed password")
     | rex "(?i)(?:from|rhost)[=:\s]*(?<src_ip>\d{1,3}(?:\.\d{1,3}){3})"